shiehn/dawnet_client/README.md

+# DAWNet

+The `DAWNet` is a DAW(digit audio workstation) plugin that connects to a remote Google Colab or Script.
+A user can send audio files from the plugin for remote processing.
+Hence, perform computationally expensive tasks such as text-2-audio or stem separation without leaving the DAW.

+For more information visit: [https://dawnet.tools/](https://dawnet.tools/)

 # dawnet-client

-The `DAWNet client` is a python3 pip package.
+The `DAWNet client` (this repo) is a python3 pip package.
 It is used to create `DAWNet remotes`.
-Remotes are scripts created with the python client.
-The client allows a user to register remote functions with the DAWNet discovery server.
+The client is responsible for moving data and files backand forth from the plugin (and server).
+The client allows a user to register python functions with the DAWNet discovery server.
 After a function has been registered it can then be triggered remotely from `DAWNet plugin.

 ::: warning
 NOTE: The plugin is in an active, pre-alpha state.
 It has only been tested on Ableton 11 on MAC M1.